-ST 201 Strings Instruction I(1) Strings Instruction I is the introductory course for the four-semester program utilizing the Jaffé Strings Method.
-Students learn to play one of the standard orchestral stringed instruments in an orchestra setting.
-This unique program begins with the development of proper holding and bowing techniques.
+ST 201 Strings Instruction I (1) Strings Instruction I is the introductory course for the four-semester program utilizing the Jaffé Strings Method.
+Students learn to play one of the standard stringed instruments in an orchestra setting.
 Fall sem.

-ST 202 Strings Instruction II (2) This course is a continuation of ST 201 with an emphasis on ensemble playing.
+ST 202 Strings Instruction II (1) Prereq.: ST 201.
+This course is a continuation of ST 201 with an emphasis on ensemble playing.
 Students learn tone quality, interpretation and style of classical music, and future development of technical skills.
 Spring sem.